-Improper management of trash coming from multiple sectors, including agriculture, domestic, commercial, and construction, has led to pollution of soil, air, and water bodies (Alemu et al. 2022).
+Improper management of waste coming from multiple sectors, including agriculture, domestic, commercial, and construction, has led to pollution of soil, air, and water bodies (Alemu et al. 2022).
 Fungi-based substitutes are an emerging green and sustainable alternative to various synthetic goods that serve to alleviate unbearable environmental stresses (Raman et al. 2022).
 Fungi, in particular, are one of the most abundant and fastest-growing living organisms on the planet.
 Mycelium is the vegetative part of fungi that consists of a compact network of tubular filaments called hypha.
 Each of the hyphae is surrounded by a strong cell wall consisting of chitin, beta-glucans, and various structural proteins.
 Chitin provides mechanical strength and rigidity to the hypha and has structural similarities with cellulose (Li et al. 2022).
 Due to its structural and biochemical properties, it has the potential to develop fungi-based bio-composites for instance medicinal compounds, packaging, cosmetics, construction or eco-friendly raw materials etc. (Islam et al. 2017).

 Various organic materials such as sawdust, straw, rice husk, coffee husk, sugarcane bagasse, and other byproducts have been used as substrates for mycelium-based composite development.
 When fungal hyphae colonize on substrates, they form an intricate three-dimensional (3D) filamentous linkage with the cellulose, hemicellulose, and lignin properties of the substrate by absorbing their nutrients to form mycelium bio-composites (Manan et al. 2021).
 These bio-composites are eco-friendly, safe, biocompatible, biodegradable, and recyclable.
 Therefore, fungal mycelium has gained popularity in applied and fundamental research owing to its versatility, zero waste, low cost, and low energy consumption during production (Alaneme et al. 2023).